WebAssembly/interface-types/proposals/interface-types/working-notes/choices/webidl.md

 ### Extended Attributes

 Heavy use is made in WebIDL of so-called extended attributes.
-For example, the `AllowShared` extended attribute is intended to mark a buffer type to be backed by a `SharedArrayBuffer`.
+For example, the `Unforgeable` extended attribute -- which is intended to mark an operation as not being overwritable -- has no semantic equivalent in WebAssembly.

-Apart from the obvious dependence on a specific feature of JavaScript (shared array buffers), allowing sharing on values contradicts one of the key design criteria for Interface Types -- namely supporting interoperability in a cross ownership domain where there is no sharing.

 In practice, Web APIs that are specified using WebIDL make heavy use of extended attributes to convey additional semantics that are very JavaScript centric.
 Such